 You could develop solutions to global challenges.

 All our degrees incorporate practical training like fieldwork, lab work, and projects with industry partners meaning you'll have plenty of opportunities to help make life-changing discoveries.
-See yourself here in 2020.
+See yourself here.

 There’s no one type of scientist.
 Career opportunities are exciting and always evolving.
-You might work in a lab – discovering life-changing scientific breakthroughs, or in science education – sharing your passion and knowledge with the next generation.
-Science can also play a significant role in solving the environmental challenges we continue to face.
-From coastal and marine conservation, to working with cells and living organisms, you can help improve the health of our communities and planet.
+You might work in a lab, discovering life-changing scientific breakthroughs.
+You could work in science education, sharing your passion and knowledge with the next generation.
+Maybe you see yourself using science to shape government policy – or something else entirely.
 A science degree gives you the flexibility to explore your interests and make an impact through the pathway that’s right for you.

 We understand that sometimes you don't know exactly which degree you'd like to pursue, especially in a discipline as diverse as science and the environment.
 You might, however, know which scientific field excites you.
 Use these areas of interest to narrow down your study options based on your interests and career goals.